Fake IRS Letter: What Does a Real IRS Letter Look Like?

 From that point on, the results may vary.
 The company may resolve your tax debt, but in most cases, they will also overcharge you and provide subpar services.
 For instance, they may cut corners so that you end up paying more than you would have if you had worked with a more skilled tax professional.

 In other cases, the company may just take your money and run.
 Or they may get you to pay a high upfront fee, and then, they may purposefully take so long to deal with your account that you end up hiring someone else to help you.
 These letters aren’t scams per se, but they are a very unethical type of advertising.
 Don’t work with a company that uses these tactics.
+To protect yourself, check out our guide on how to avoid tax relief scams.

 If a company provides high-quality tax resolution services, it will never resort to these tactics.
 Instead, it will rely on honest marketing tactics, and it will have a lot of positive reviews from satisfied customers.